prisms-center/phaseField/README.md

 <B>Version information:</B>

 This version of the code, 1.1, is an update the first release version of PRISMS-PF.
-For:q information concerning the differences between versions, please consult version_changes.txt.
+For information concerning the differences between versions, please consult version_changes.txt.

 <B>What is PRISMS-PF?</B>